-The Center for Impact Sciences (CIS) at the University of Chicago Harris School of Public Policy makes evidence more actionable for policymakers.
-By researching new frontiers in data standardization, evidence synthesis and predictive analytics, we aim to provide policymakers with greater scientific rigor for decision making.
+The Center for Impact Sciences (CIS) at the University of Chicago Harris School of Public Policy was launched to make evidence more actionable for policymakers.
+Specifically, we focus on pioneering new frontiers in standardization, data science and probabilistic modeling in order to provide policymakers with greater scientific rigor for decision making.

 To get involved or learn more about the Center for Impact Sciences, email Jason Saul.